 As with other quinolones, Ofloxacin should be used with caution in any patient with a known or suspected CNS disorder that may predispose to seizures or lower the seizure threshold (e.g., severe cerebral arteriosclerosis, epilepsy) or in the presence of other risk factors that may predispose to seizures or lower the seizure threshold (e.g., certain drug therapy, renal dysfunction) (see WARNINGS and Drug Interactions).

-A possible interaction between oral hypoglycemic drugs (e.g., glyburide/glibenclamide) or with insulin and fluoroquinolone antimicrobial agents have been reported resulting in a potentiation of the hypoglycemic action of these drugs.
+A possible interaction between oral hypoglycemic drugs (e.g., glyburide/glibenclamide) or with insulin and fluoroquinolone antimicrobial agents have been reported resulting in a potentiation of the hypoglycemic action of these drugs, sometimes resulting in coma or death.
 The mechanism for this interaction is not known.
 If a hypoglycemic reaction occurs in a patient being treated with Ofloxacin, discontinue Ofloxacin immediately and consult a physician (see Drug Interactions and ADVERSE REACTIONS).

 Some quinolones, including Ofloxacin, have been associated with prolongation of the QT interval on the electrocardiogram and infrequent cases of arrhythmia.
 Rare cases of torsade de pointes have been spontaneously reported during postmarketing surveillance in patients receiving quinolones, including Ofloxacin.
 Ofloxacin should be avoided in patients with known prolongation of the QT interval, patients with uncorrected hypokalemia, and patients receiving Class IA (quinidine, procainamide), or Class III (amiodarone, sotalol) antiarrhythmic agents.